xhavli/ISA24_NetStat/README.md

 Tests were provided manually with comparing output of isa-top with Wireshark

-## TODO
-Supported protocols:
-TCP, UDP, ICMP

-Supported Interfaces:
-Ethernet - Ethernet header...

-Program output

 ## Known problems
 - Application not correctly free all used memory at exit
 - If only `-i` argument will be provided to see available devices, error message will be shown
 - If is set long refresh rate and program recognize `Ctrl+C` interrupt, it will wait for long time to quit
+- If will be pressed `Ctrl+C` more than one time when program is doing escape sequentions, segfault will appear.
+  This is typical when user provide long refresh time, want to quit program and think about more interrupts will quit program forcefully and faster.

 ## Notes
-- Developed with suport of ChatGPT and GithubCopilot
+- Developed with suport of ChatGPT and GithubCopilot for better understanding a C++ syntax, not for direct solving core of the project
 - Run Wireshark in dark mode as `sudo wireshark -style Adwaita-Dark` becouse user and root themes are not shared on my local machine.
   Running wireshark as sudo is not recommended due to wide scale of contrubutors and milion lines of code.